henne49/dbus-opendtu/README.md

 * com.victronenergy.pvinverter
 * com.victronenergy.inverter
+* others can work but are not tested or undocumented yet

 The difference between the two is that the first one is used as a PV inverter connected to the grid like a Fronius or SMA inverter.
 The second one is used for a battery inverter like a Victron AC Inverter.
 For more Information about non-pv-inverters, see this [Issue #42](https://github.com/henne49/dbus-opendtu/issues/42).

+**Note: Non PV Inverter are BETA!
+The functionality might be limited**

 It is possible that other servicenames are supported, but not tested.
 If you have a device with a different servicename, please open an issue.